 Many museums have examples of "culturally sensitive objects" in their collections.
-If a proposed project will involve such items, the applicant must consult with culturally affiliated or descendant communities about the project, and the intended use or treatment of the materials.
+If a proposed project involves such items, the applicant must consult with culturally affiliated or descendant communities about the project and the intended use or treatment of the materials.
 Examples of culturally sensitive objects include artifacts or texts used in a spiritual ceremony or other ritual.
-Other examples include the Quran for followers of Islam, a family altar (XWM KAB) or shaman's altar in Hmong culture, the Torah for followers of Judaism, human remains, burial offerings or other items within the purview of the Native American Graves Protection and Repatriation Act (http://www.cr.nps.gov/nagpra/).
+Other examples include the Quran for followers of Islam, a family altar or shaman's altar in Hmong culture, the Torah for followers of Judaism, human remains, burial offerings, or other items within the purview of the Native American Graves Protection and Repatriation Act.

-Culturally Sensitive Objects are not categorically excluded from Minnesota Historical & Cultural Heritage Grants, but in such a case the applicant must demonstrate that they have consulted about the proposed project with culturally affiliated communities, or describe how they will do so during the project.
-Please note that this requirement for consultation about culturally sensitive objects applies to items from all cultural origins.
+Culturally sensitive objects are not categorically excluded from Minnesota Historical and Cultural Heritage Grants, but in such cases the applicant must demonstrate that they have consulted about the proposed project with culturally affiliated communities or describe how they will do so during the project.
+This requirement for consultation about culturally sensitive objects applies to items from all cultural origins.

-It is important to remember that most objects in ethnographic or archaeological collections are not "culturally sensitive."
+It is important to remember that most objects in ethnographic or archaeological collections are not designated as culturally sensitive.
 Furthermore, it is important for the history of all cultural groups to be appropriately represented in exhibits and museum collections across the state.
-Applicants should consider the nature and origins of items related to the proposed project, and determine whether they would meet a common-sense definition of culturally sensitive objects.
+Applicants should consider the nature and origins of items related to the proposed project and determine whether they would meet a common-sense definition of culturally sensitive objects.
 If needed, MNHS staff can provide advice to applicants about whether objects would be considered culturally sensitive.